UNCLASSIFIED (U)

 (2) Sick leave may be advanced only after all current accrued and accumulated sick leave is exhausted.
 Sick leave may be advanced even though the employee has annual leave to the employee’s credit;

-(3) Sick leave is advanced with the understanding that future absence due to illness must be charged to annual leave or LWOP until the total sick leave advance has been liquidated, except as provided in 3 FAM 3428.1.
-An employee who subsequently retires (other than on disability) or resigns is liable for repayment of any outstanding negative sick leave balance.
+(3) An employee who retires (other than on disability) or resigns is liable for repayment of any outstanding negative sick leave balance.
 Exceptions to repaying the leave can be found in 5 CFR 630.209; and

 (4) Sick leave may not be advanced to an employee when it is known that the employee does not intend to return to duty.

-3 FAM 3428.1 Restrictions on Advance of Sick Leave
+3 FAM 3428.1 Restrictions on Advanced Sick Leave

 (Uniform State/USAID/USAGM/Commerce/Foreign Service Corps-USDA)